dlab-projects/collaboratool-archive/bsd2/docker/how-to-install.md

 http://docs.docker.io/en/latest/installation/ubuntulinux/

 * Pull a publicly available container (you can replace this one with your own when you have the rest working).
-* Execute 'docker pull parente/ipython-notebook' .
+* Execute 'docker pull nitin/learn_data_science' .
-* This gets you a minimal container with IPython from index.docker.io (needs hi-speed net conn)
+* This gets you a container with IPython from index.docker.io (needs hi-speed net conn)
 * Now get the test notebook content into a local file system from nborwankar/LearnDataScience git repo
 * Read comments under issue #31 and understand the details Map your LearnDataScience directory location to a container volume, noting the need to mount the parent dir of 'notebooks' and not the notebooks dir itself as it has siblings it uses.